43 Iconic Historical Places In India To Explore In 2025

 Image Source

-Open from: 6 am to 5 pm
+Timings: 6 am to 5 pm

 36. Meenakshi Amman Temple, Madurai

-A historic hindu temple located on the southern bank of the Vaigai River in Madurai, this majestic temple is all about seeking good vibes, positivity and wholesome spirituality.
+A historic Hindu temple located on the southern bank of the Vaigai River in Madurai, this majestic temple is all about seeking good vibes, positivity and wholesome spirituality.
 It is dedicated to Parvati, known as Meenakshi, and her spouse, Shiva.
 Marvel at the magnificent architecture with intricate carvings and admire the great beauty of this temple.
 It is one of the most famous places in India.

 Interesting Fact: The intricate architecture of the place is amongst the seven wonders of the world.